-FTA calls on the Government to ensure that the Roads Investment Strategy remains protected and provides sufficient funding to deliver the full approved programme of road improvements.
+FTA calls on the government to ensure the Roads Investment Strategy remains protected and provides sufficient funding to deliver the full approved programme of road improvements.

 Efficient and effective road networks are crucial for the logistics industry to be able to support the needs of UK businesses.
-It is important that the Government continues to provide certainty on roads investment so that the logistics industry can plan for improvements and the work that will be needed to build the roads.
+It is important the government continues to provide certainty on roads investment so the logistics industry can plan for improvements and the work that will be needed to build the roads.

-While planning improvements to road infrastructure it is easy to forget the need for driver facilities which are vital for the safe operation of the network.
-FTA has agreed, through consultation with members, a Driver’s Facilities Charter [link to Driver’s Facilities Charter.pdf] which looks to national and local government to consider the provision of suitable facilities for drivers in the planning of infrastructure on the road and at development sites.
+While planning improvements to road infrastructure, it is easy to forget the need for driver facilities which are vital for the safe operation of the network.
+FTA has agreed, through consultation with members, a Driver’s Facilities Charter which looks to national and local government to consider the provision of suitable facilities for drivers in the planning of infrastructure on the road and at development sites.